-- Physiotherapy - Pregnancy Massage- Remedial Massage - Sports Massage - Deep Tissue Massage - Relaxation Massage - Corporate Massage - Cupping - Kinesiotaping - Rigid Taping - Myofascial Dry Needling - Myofascial Release - Trigger Point Therapy - Competing in Perth? -
+- Physiotherapy - Pregnancy Massage- Remedial Massage - Sports Massage - Deep Tissue Massage - Relaxation Massage - Corporate Massage - Cupping - Kinesiotaping - Rigid Taping - Myofascial Dry Needling - Myofascial Release - Trigger Point Therapy - Athletes

 Remedial Massage is the collective term for the full range of soft-tissue techniques used by therapists to treat medical conditions and injuries.
 These include myofascial release, deep-tissue massage, postural taping, cupping, sports massage, dry needling, kinesiotaping, and trigger-point therapy.

 Sports massage has an increasing profile in sports medicine, offering benefits for all kinds of athletes, from elite swimmers, cyclists and footballers, to recreational golfers and joggers, and weekend soccer warriors.
 Sports massage is a deeper type of massage that works specifically with sporting injuries and ailments.
 Most of our clients are active people who come in for treatment to recover from injury sustained during sport.
 From a tennis elbow or corked thigh to a twisted ankle or shin splints, sports massage provides relief from discomfort and aids rehabilitation and recovery.

 Deep-Tissue Massage concentrates on deeper seated, and often more long-term, chronic problems of the soft tissue, such as static and postural muscles.
 The treatment is generally deeper (stronger), and can at times create some discomfort.
 Patients typically describe this as “good pain” and the results often produce longer lasting relief of pain and discomfort.